- Plan of Government

 Plan of Government

 In 1947, the residents of East Baton Rouge Parish voted to establish a consolidated City-Parish government.
-The Plan of Government Plan of Government laid out the organization of the new combined governing body; it defines zoning, division of responsibilities, and jurisdictions.
+The Plan of Government laid out the organization of the new combined governing body; it defines zoning, division of responsibilities, and jurisdictions.

 The Plan of Government has been amended at least 17 times since it went into effect in 1949.
 Its 11 sections include:

-In 2017, at the request of Councilwoman Donna Collins-Lewis, the Metropolitan Council formed a committee to study and recommend possible amendments to the Plan of Government.
-That committee was made up of several City-Parish department leaders, community leaders, and representatives from the Southern University Law Center, the LSU Law School, the NAACP, and BRAC.
+In 2017, the Metropolitan Council formed a committee to study and recommend possible amendments to the Plan of Government.
+That committee was made up of several City-Parish department leaders, community leaders, and representatives from the Southern University Law Center, the LSU Law School, the NAACP, the Federation of Greater Baton Rouge Civic Associations, and the Baton Rouge Area Chamber.
 The group met monthly for almost two years to formulate amendments to update and clarify most of the sections of the Plan of Government.
 The amendments would have to be approved by the Metropolitan Council and by the voters of East Baton Rouge Parish in order to be effective.

-The following documents provide further information on the proposed amendments.
+The following documents provide further information on the proposed administrative amendments: